Year 6 Transition

 Transition booklets will be given to your child by a member of the Cockburn Laurence Calvert Academy’s Transition Team during our visits to primary schools across the months of June and July.
 If your child was absent on that day of the visit, a copy will either be given to your child on their return or sent in the post to the primary school.
 Additionally you can download a copy here.

 Our curriculum provides students with exciting learning experiences that are designed to fit the needs of all.
 The curriculum is broad and balanced giving students a wide range of subjects to study in depth to ensure they are in a strong position to make informed choices for the next stage of their education.
 Students study; maths, English, science, Spanish, geography, history, RE, PSE, art, drama, dance, music, technology, computing and PE.

-Seeing Cockburn Laurence Calvert Academy become a reality so quickly is really inspiring.
-The Academy is being built in 2 Phases: The Phase 1 Academy building will be ready for students joining the academy in September 2021.
+The Academy is being built in 2 Phases: The Phase 1 Academy building was built ready for September 2021 and will be further expanded for students joining in September 2022.
 Watch the process from the architect’s initial designs to a fully functioning building on this page.
-We can’t wait to see the finished result and start inspiring our students in 2021.

 Timing of the Academy Day & Term Dates